 Do you agree with this change?

-Yes

-No

-If not, please state why below:

 2. There is provision in the policy to ensure that housing applicants who have made their own circumstances worse should not get additional priority as a result.
 We have changed the policy slightly to ensure that applicants do not need to have known the policy before taking the action that they have to 'worsen their circumstances'.